cloudguruab/Dice-Roller/README.md

 # Yatzy

 # Objective
-The object of Yatzy is to obtain the highest score for one or more games.
-The player with the highest total score for all games (up to 6 games) wins.
+The objective here was to simulate a random set of numbers rolled from a dice.
+A lot like the game Yatzy I took time to modify special methods where the user can check to see if each indexed number in their hand matches a guess they give.

 # Instructions: